okorach/sonar-tools/README.md

 # <a name="sonar-issues-sync"></a>sonar-issues-sync

-`sonar-issues-sync` allows to synchronizes issue changelog between branches, projects or SonarQube instances.
+`sonar-issues-sync` allows to synchronizes issue changelog (false positives, won't fix, issue severity or type change, tags and comments) between branches, projects or SonarQube instances.
 See [complete documentation](https://github.com/okorach/sonarqube-tools/blob/master/sonar-issues-sync.md) for details

 # <a name="sonar-housekeeper"></a>sonar-housekeeper